 \section{Numerical tests}

-In this section, we follow the procedure outlined in Sec.~(\ref{sec: 1D}) to construct a quantum circuit for Hamiltonian simulation of a one-dimensional heat equation subject to Robin boundary conditions, as Eq.(\ref{eq:heat equation}) shows.
-To efficiently simulate this quantum circuit on a classical computer, we developed a quantum circuit simulator capable of executing quantum circuit instructions composed of one-qubit gates and multi-control one qubit gates (see appendix \ref{appendix: multi-control}).
-In this numerical experiment, we explicitly construct an "instruction" which contains the quantum circuit gate information.
-And then utilize our quantum circuit simulator to perform the time evolution , where each computational step is explicitly implemented through elementary one-qubit gates.
-It is noteworthy that the multi-controlled versions of one-qubit gates are not further decomposed into elementary one-qubit gates and C-NOT gates in this numerical experiment, as our quantum circuit simulator can directly execute these multi-controlled gates.
+In this section, we follow the procedure outlined in Sec.~(\ref{sec: 1D}) to construct a quantum circuit for the Hamiltonian simulation of a one-dimensional heat equation subject to Robin boundary conditions, as Eq.~(\ref{eq:heat equation}) shows.
+To efficiently simulate this quantum circuit on a classical computer, we developed a quantum circuit simulator capable of executing quantum circuit instructions composed of one-qubit rotations and multi-controlled one-qubit rotations (see Appendix~\ref{appendix: multi-control}).
+In this numerical experiment, we explicitly construct an "instruction" containing the quantum circuit gate information, and subsequently utilize our quantum circuit simulator to perform the time evolution, where each computational step is explicitly implemented through elementary one-qubit rotations.
+It is noteworthy that the multi-controlled versions of one-qubit rotations are not further decomposed into elementary one-qubit rotations and CNOT gates in this numerical experiment, as our simulator directly executes these multi-controlled gates.
 This simplification, however, does not impact the dominant complexity of our algorithm.
-Furthermore, we employed the quantum signal processing (QSP) phase-factors solver from \cite{dong2021efficient} to determine the QSP phase-factors in the Hamiltonian simulation.
-We translated their \href{https://qsppack.gitbook.io/qsppack}{Matlab package} into Python to better suit our computational framework.
-Further details can be found on our \href{https://github.com/XiajieHuang/Hamiltonian-Simulation-of-1D-Heat-Equation-with-Robin-Boundary-Conditions}{GitHub} repository.
-Additionally, state preparation is also not considered here, instead the initial state vector is directly input by the classical computer.
+Furthermore, we employed the quantum signal processing (QSP) phase-factors solver from \cite{dong2021efficient} to determine the QSP phase factors in the Hamiltonian simulation.
+We adapted their Matlab package \footnote{ \url{https://qsppack.gitbook.io/qsppack}} into Python to better suit our computational framework.
+Further details can be found on our GitHub repository, see \cite{your_repo_2025}.
+Additionally, state preparation is not considered here; instead, the initial state vector is directly provided by the classical computer.